-Responsibilities of the Chief Constable and Chief Constable's Joint Chief Finance Officer (CCJoint CFO)
+Responsibilities of the Chief Constable and Joint Chief Finance Officer (Joint CFO)

-To ensure that the annual revenue budget, including planned movements in earmarked reserves is sufficient to finance foreseeable operational needs without having to request additional approval Formatted: Not Highlight
+To ensure that the annual revenue budget, including planned movements in earmarked reserves is sufficient to finance foreseeable operational needs without having to request additional approval.

-- To present a business case to the PCCCFO Executive Team for specific one-off expenditure items to be funded from general reserves. - To operate within the terms and conditions as set out in the funding arrangement for any reserves delegated by the Commissioner for the Chief Constable to manage.
+- To present a business case to the PCC Executive Team for specific one-off expenditure items to be funded from general reserves. - To operate within the terms and conditions as set out in the funding arrangement for any reserves delegated by the Commissioner for the Chief Constable to manage.